Where are they now?

 |Marla Greenway was published in the 2013–2014 edition of Prized Writing.
 She wrote “The Mosque, the Imam, and Lessons in Islam: A Skeptic’s Inquiry into Muslim Religious Concepts, Rituals and Practices” for her UWP 104C Journalism course.
 Her essay explored the Islamic Center of Davis and how it sparked her interest in Islam and its many differences from “traditional” American culture.
 After graduating in 2014 with a B.A. in Communications, she began her M.A. in Social Anthropology at Goldsmith’s University of London.
 Marla is currently working on a dissertation on the anthropology of art, studying how activist artists explore the relationships of existing art and art criticism in the history of the Israeli-Palestinian conflict.|

-Jessica Liu was published in the 2012-2013 edition of Prized Writing.
-Her literature review, written for UWP 104F: Writing in the Health Professions, explores the potential of resting state functional magnetic resonance imaging (rs-fMRI) in earlier diagnosis of Alzheimer’s disease.
+Jessica Liu was published in the 2012–2013 edition of Prized Writing.
+Her literature review, "Resting State Functional Connectivity as a Pre-clinical Diagnostic Tool for Alzheimer’s Disease," was written for UWP 104F: Writing in the Health Professions and explores the potential of resting state functional magnetic resonance imaging (rs-fMRI) in earlier diagnosis of Alzheimer’s disease.
 After graduating from UC Davis in 2014 with a degree in Human Development, she went on to attend the University of Texas Health Science Center at San Antonio.
 There, she attends medical school while concurrently pursuing a Master’s in Public Health.
 She has continued to write both personally and professionally, publishing a short story in a literary and visual art journal called Connective Tissue as well as co-authoring a medical article published in The American Journal of Geriatric Psychiatry.

 |Rachel Aquino published her essay “Let Them Eat This: Applewood Bacon Cupcakes, Noah’s Ark, and Tasty Cake Creations” in the 2009-2010 edition of Prized Writing, originally written for UWP 101: Advanced Composition.
 Her work is an essay and interview all in one, profiling the family that runs the business “Let Them Eat Cake” in downtown Davis.
 After graduating in 2012 with a B.A. in Communications (and a professional writing minor!), she began work as a grant writer for the Drug-Free Communities Project.
 This past year, she received the UCLA Extension Writers’ Program Scholarship, allowing her to enroll in courses to strengthen her skills in young adult fiction and novel writing.|